jjanczynska/bayside-bistro/README.md

   * The icons in the footer were taken from **Font Awesome**
   * The background image on the Menu page was downloaded from [Pexels](https://www.pexels.com/photo/person-making-dough-784633/) as a free resource.
+  * Two main restaurant pictures are taken by the author.

   ## Acknowledgement
   ---